South East - Maintenance schemes

 So far we've successfully completed improvements to both footpaths over the bridge, however since starting work we've unfortunately discovered the concrete bridge slabs are unsuitable for re-use as planned, and will need to be replaced.

-*CANCELLED* Friday 1 to Monday 4 March: the Hubbards Hill bridge over the A21 will be fully closed from 8pm Friday 1 March to 6am Monday 4 March.
+Saturday 6 to Monday 15 April: the Hubbards Hill bridge over the A21 will be fully closed from 8am Saturday 6 April to 6am Monday 15 April.

 Traffic will be diverted via Glebe road, Morleys road, A225 Riverhill, Tonbridge road and Weald road during the full closure.